Tight Performance Bounds for Compressed Sensing With Conventional and Group Sparsity: Proofs of Main Results

 \subsection{Polytope Decomposition Lemma}

 The key to the results in \cite{CZ14} is Lemma 1.1 of that paper, which the authors call the ``polytope decomposition lemma.''
 In this subsection we generalize this lemma to the case of group sparsity.
 Before presenting the lemma, we introduce a couple of terms.
 Given a vector $v \in \R^n$, we define the \textbf{group support set of $v$}, denoted by $\Gsupp(v)$, as \be \Gsupp(v) := \{ j \in [g] : v_{G_j} \neq 0 \} . \ee Thus $\Gsupp(v)$ denotes the subset of the groups on which $v$ has a nonzero support.
 Obviously $| \Gsupp(v)|$ is the number of distinct groups on which $v$ is supported.
-Next, we define \be \mmax := \max_{j \in [g]} | G_j | , \mmin := \min_{j \in [g]} | G_j | . \ee Recall that, by assumption, $\mmax \leq k$.
-Also, for conventional sparsity, each $G_j$ is a singleton, whence $\mmax = \mmin = 1$.
-By substituting these values in the various expressions below, the bounds for group sparsity can be readily specialized to conventional sparsity.

-\begin{lemma} Given a vector $v\in R^n$ such that, \be \nmm{ v_{G_j} }_1 \leq \al , \fa j \in [g], \mbox{ and } \nmm{v}_1 \leq s \al \ee for some integer $s$, there exist an integer $N$ and vectors $u_i, i \in [N]$ such that \bit \item $\supp(u_i) \seq \supp(v), \fa i \in [N]$. \item $\nmm{u_i}_1 = \nmm{v}_1, \fa i \in [N]$. \item $u_i$ is group $s \mmax$-sparse for each $i$, and finally \item $v$ is a convex combination of $u_i , i \in [N]$. \eit \end{lemma}
+\begin{lemma} Given a vector $v\in R^n$ such that, \be \nmm{ v_{G_j} }_1 \leq \al , \fa j \in [g], \mbox{ and } \nmm{v}_1 \leq s \al \ee for some integer $s$, there exist an integer $N$ and vectors $u_i, i \in [N]$ such that \bit \item $\supp(u_i) \seq \supp(v), \fa i \in [N]$. \item $\nmm{u_i}_1 = \nmm{v}_1, \fa i \in [N]$. \item $u_i$ is group $s \dmax$-sparse for each $i$, and finally \item $v$ is a convex combination of $u_i , i \in [N]$. \eit \end{lemma}